vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

 ### 3.2 Attach debugger to a running Kubernetes Java Deployment
    * Launch VS Code.
    * Open a Spring Boot application.
-   * Install [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension. (if not already installed.)
+   * Install [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) extension (if not already installed).
    * Run the VS Code command `"Kubernetes: Debug (Attach)"`.

 You have to select the debug environment first.
 Then select the target pod that your application runs on.
 And if your pod contains multiple containers, you'll have to select the target container too.